- What if I decide not to oppose the restraining order?

 How do I respond?

-Carefully review the Request for Elder or Dependent Adult Abuse Restraining Order, form EA-100, which was served upon you.
+Carefully review the Request for Elder or Dependent Adult Abuse Restraining Order, form EA-100, or the Request for Elder or Dependent Adult Restraining Order to Allow Contact, EA-300, which was served upon you.
 The form includes the other party's or other party’s authorized representative’s request for orders that the Court will consider at the hearing.
 If the Court grants the orders requested, they may be in effect for up to five years.
-If you do not agree with the orders requested, you may use this packet to file a written response:
+If you do not agree with the orders requested, you may use one of these packets to file a written response:

 If you have been served with a Request to Renew Restraining Order, and would like to file a response, use this packet: